jaiminmoslake7020/shareware-vanilla/readme.md

 I have put efforts so my skills with building tools such as webpack and babel, and knowledge of TS/JS can be visible.
 As well as my UX with CSS handling can be viewed in this demo project.

+I have also added Github action which builds and deploys app to Netlify on push to main branch.

 ## Online Links